FourtyTwoHQ/enigma/README.md

     property_name: password
 ```

-For more information about the `secrets` portion of the `Enigmafile`, see below.
+For more information about the `secrets` portion of the `Lyrafile`, see below.

 ## Templatefile